-With the numbers of people visiting the Vatican Museums growing quickly, conservation of priceless masterpieces has never been more important.
+With the numbers of people visiting the Vatican Museums on the rise, conservation of priceless masterpieces has never been more important.
 A minimum of 20,000 people per day travel through the museums.
 The Raphael Rooms are some of the most popular attractions in the museums.
-Thousands of people stop in these rooms everyday on their way to the Sistine Chapel.
-At the same time as the construction of the Sistine Chapel, Raphael was competing with Michelangelo to ﬁnish his four rooms, covered in masterpieces.
-Next year, we will be announcing our plan to conserve these four magniﬁcent rooms using climate control.
-By adding air conditioning units, we can rest assured the restorations of these works will endure in much better condition.
+Thousands of people stop in these rooms daily on their way to the Sistine Chapel. we plan to conserve these four magnificent rooms using climate control.
+By adding air conditioning units, we can assure that restorations of these works will endure much better.

 The suite of rooms known as Raphael’s Stanze (stanza: room) are part of the private apartment of Pope Julius II della Rovere and his successors, until Gregory XIII.
 The rooms are situated on the second ﬂoor of the Apostolic Palace, directly above the Borgia Apartment.
 Apart from the Stanze proper, they also included the Sala degli Svizzeri (Room of the Swiss Guards), the Sala dei Chiaroscuri, the Chapel of Nicholas V (his private chapel), and the Logge.